David Agiashvili: Biography

 David Agiashvili was born in Tbilisi on July 28, 1949, in the family of the writer Nikoloz Agiashvili.
 He graduated from the faculty of philology of the Tbilisi State University majoring in journalism.
+The Agiashvili surname is associated with a historic Georgian noble family from the Kingdom of Imereti, with documented records dating to the 17th century.
+He was the father of filmmaker Nika Agiashvili and actor George Finn, and his daughter Maia Agiashvili was a novelist.